Can I Invest in Stocks While Receiving Social Security Disability Income (SSDI)?

 * **Substantial Services:** Individuals cannot receive SSDI benefits if they perform “substantial services” for an employer.
 Investing in stocks does not typically constitute substantial services unless the individual is actively managing their investments or working as a financial advisor.

-Read more How investing in stock market like fyre
+Read more How to invest in swarm technologies stock

 ### Potential Benefits of Investing While on SSDI